theevilbit/kex/README.md

 def alloc_free_accelerator_tables():
 ```

-This set is leaking bitmap handle kernel pointers using windows, works up to Win10x64 v1703:
+This set is leaking bitmap / palette kernel pointers using windows, works up to Win10x64 v1709 (in case of bitmaps only till v1703):

 ```
 def findHMValidateHandle():